puppetlabs-toy-chest/razor-server/README.md

 This is a [0.x release](http://semvber.org); that means that we might make backwards incompatible changes, especially to the database schema which would force you to rebuild all the machines that Razor is managing.
-The current code base is perfectlt suitable for evaluation and smaller lab setups but not for production use.
+The current code base is perfectly suitable for evaluation and smaller lab setups but not for production use.

 ## Getting in touch